myriamlmiii/spark-kafka-streaming-project/README.md

-# Real-Time Stream Processing with Apache Spark and Kafka
+# Real-Time Stream Processing with Apache Spark and Kafka ( BIG DATA )

 A distributed stream processing system built using Apache Spark Streaming and Apache Kafka, containerized with Docker for scalable real-time data processing.